4601 PALL MALL ROAD

 On March 28 this resident hit another resident on the head, starting an "altercation" in which the attacking resident fell and cut his eyebrow.
 In response to the March 28 incident, staffers decided that this resident needed "greater detailed psychiatric intervention," but apparently they did not change the resident's care plan.
 The psychiatric nurse practitioner planned to give this resident "a gardening activity… as a diversion in an attempt to reduce aggression," but no one followed through to make that happen, either.
 On April 2, the resident ran up and down the hall, knocking things over.
 Staffers gave the resident a shot of antianxiety meds.

-On April 14, the resident tried to strike staffers and threw himself on the floor.
+On April 14, a resident tried to strike staffers and threw himself on the floor.
 Staffers gave him some meds.
 The resident struck the psychiatric nurse practitioner on the back, so staffers took the resident to the emergency room "for an evaluation."
 On May 15, the resident was screaming, yelling, throwing food, and flinging things off the medicine cart.
 States Medicare: "It was noted [that] the resident was unprovoked."
 Staffers responded by deciding to "continue with the care plan."

 Medicare found that in this case (or series of cases) Northwest "failed to provide adequate management and supervision" to this resident (you can say that again) and it also failed to protect other residents from this person (ditto).